 Fiorina encouraged corporate leaders to engage on social issues by saying, “When HP was struggling, I turned to our foundation… Too many people are wondering what is business here for, why is business here, and there have been too many businesses that have broken trust with communities.”

-New Emphasis on Stakeholder and Impact Reporting
+New Emphasis on Impact Reporting

 Finally, companies are striving to effectively measure and communicate impact.
 Jeff Summers, Chief Sales and Marketing Officer at CyberGrants, told the audience, “CSR has radically changed in the last two years.
 It’s moved from responsibility to impact, programs to investments, and participation to connection.”